theforeman/foreman-ansible-modules/README.md

   * a single repository to clone for interacting with Foreman & plugins
   * source for the official Ansible collection (TBD)

+## Documentation

+A list of all modules and their documentation can be found at [theforeman.org/plugins/foreman-ansible-modules](https://theforeman.org/plugins/foreman-ansible-modules/).

 ## Branches

 * `master` - current development branch, using both `nailgun` and `apypie` libraries.
 The progress of the `nailgun` to `apypie` migration can be seen in [issue #274](https://github.com/theforeman/foreman-ansible-modules/issues/274)